VI

 Iconical graphemes represent something on their own,

-This process of substituting "one thing by another" is an extraordinary
+This process of substituting "one thing by another"

 step toward abstraction.